 Although TLS came many years ago and SSL is obsolete now, TLS certificates are commonly called SSL certificates to ‘convey the meaning easier’.
 It is pretty common to see these as SSL/TLS certificates.
 However, there is no need to replace an SSL certificate with a TLS certificate unless you technically verify the certificate parameters – it might just be the terminology during your conversation.

 The Secure Sockets Layer protocol became obsolete when the Transport Security Protocol superseded it.
 However, SSL or TLS is still sometimes used interchangeably.

-Internet Engineering Task Force officially took over and standardized this SSL protocol with an open process in 1999 to release its version 3.1 as TLS 1.0 as they renamed the name from “SSL” to “TLS” because there were legal issues concerning Netscape, which developed the SSL Protocol that had a key role on developing its own secure connection called HTTPS (HTTP).
+Internet Engineering Task Force officially took over and standardised this SSL protocol with an open process in 1999 to release its version 3.1 as TLS 1.0 as they renamed the name from “SSL” to “TLS” because there were legal issues concerning Netscape, which developed the SSL Protocol that had a key role on developing its secure connection called HTTPS (HTTP).

 TLS is more than just a standard protocol for encrypting data.
-It also offers authentication and key exchange before any information needs to be exchanged so that no one can eavesdrop on your messages in transit.
+It also offers authentication and critical exchange before any information needs to be exchanged so that no one can eavesdrop on your messages in transit.